Mickey Mahler

-Michael James Mahler (born July 30, 1952) is a retired Major League Baseball pitcher.
+Michael James Mahler (born July 30, 1952) is an American former Major League Baseball pitcher.
 He played during eight seasons at the major league level for the Atlanta Braves, Pittsburgh Pirates, California Angels, Montreal Expos, Detroit Tigers, Texas Rangers, and Toronto Blue Jays.
 A graduate of Trinity University in San Antonio, he was drafted by the Braves in the 10th round of the 1974 amateur draft.
 Mahler played his first professional season with their Double-A Savannah Braves in 1974, and his last with the St. Louis Cardinals' Triple-A Louisville Redbirds in 1987.
 He is the brother of the late pitcher Rick Mahler.
 The brothers were teammates playing for the Triple-A Richmond Braves before each was called up to Atlanta.

 Mahler threw hard and had a big slow 12-6 curveball.
-Though hardly a distinguished major leaguer, he was involved in a number of historic moments during his short career.
+He was involved in a number of historic moments during his short career.

 Pitching in a game with his brother

 On September 25, 1979, Mahler and his brother, Rick Mahler, appeared in a major league game together as Braves teammates, in a game against the Houston Astros at Atlanta–Fulton County Stadium.
 Mickey Mahler gave up two runs in two innings, while his brother, Rick, pitched one scoreless inning.